Can Lack of Sleep Cause Fever and Chills?

 Not getting enough sleep has many negative health effects on the body; the severity of the effects is amplified the greater the lack of sleep, as well as the number of nights sleep problems occur.
 Not sleeping enough can cause:

 – Higher stress levels

 While one night of poor sleep quality or short sleep will not completely impair you, repeated nights of lack of sleep can accumulate, and the effects can compound.
 This is a phenomenon known as ‘sleep debt,’ and symptoms can worsen the longer it goes on.

 Lack of sleep can harm your body in several ways, which is why it is important to get enough quality sleep every night.
 Come to Koala® Centers For Sleep & TMJ Disorders, where our team can help you get a better night’s rest.
-We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Lafayette, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
+We serve patients from all across the United States, and currently have seven locations: one in El Paso, TX; one in Wausau, WI; one in Kansas City, MO; one in Mishawaka, IN; one in Bloomington, IL; and one in Peoria – Dunlap, IL.
 Schedule an appointment at any of our locations today to receive top-level care from experienced TMJ disorder specialists.
 We look forward to serving you!